Individuals seeking assistance in the fight against pain want to know: what is kratom?

 Mitragyna speciosa, also known as kratom, is a tropical tree indigenous to Southeast Asian countries such as Malaysia, Indonesia, and Thailand.
 It is a member of the coffee family and can grow up to 42 feet tall.

 The substance is beginning to gain traction as an alternative to opioids to manage pain.
 However, many prospective users know little about it.
 We aim to change that in this article.

 Kratom Country doesn’t disappoint, with its lab tested, fresh, pure, and guaranteed powders and capsules, featuring a plethora of strains to choose from.
 Their excellence extends further with superb customer service, a loyalty program, and free priority shipping on orders over $75.

 What Does Kratom Do?

 From the beginning of the 21st century, anecdotal evidence on kratom effects has grown.
-As a result, it began to receive a significant degree of attention as an alternative medicine.
+As a result, it began to receive significant attention as an alternative medicine.

-The main alkaloids in kratom, 7-HMG and mitragynine, act as opioid receptor agonists.
-There is a suggestion that mitragynine reduces the perception of pain by acting on specific serotonin and opioid receptors.
-7-HMG may activate opioid receptors and a metabolite of mitragynine with both pathways providing pain-relieving effects.
+The main alkaloids in kratom, 7-hydroxymitragynine (also known as 7-OH) and mitragynine, act as opioid receptor agonists.
+There is a suggestion that mitragynine reduces pain perception by acting on specific serotonin and opioid receptors.
+7-OH may activate opioid receptors and a metabolite of mitragynine, with both pathways providing pain-relieving effects.

-Research into kratom is relatively limited.
-However, a study published in the Journal of Medicinal Chemistry in April 2002 suggested that the tree has powerful painkilling properties.
+Kratom research is relatively limited.
+However, a study published in the Journal of Medicinal Chemistry in April 2002 suggested that the drug has powerful painkilling properties.

 As it has opiate-like potential, kratom could prove useful as a means of helping patients with opiate withdrawal symptoms.
-This is because it activates the same brain receptors, so it provides similar effects but potentially has a significantly lower addiction risk.
+This is because it activates the same brain receptors, providing similar effects but potentially significantly lower addiction risk.

 Here are a few possible kratom benefits: